allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Also, node preemption is not so painful because Shuffle Service stores data in external storage independent of worker nodes.
 But it comes at a price.

-Cost breakdown of processing 3% input dataset using virtual machine t2d-standard-8 with SSD disk is presented below:
+Cost breakdown of processing 3% input dataset using virtual machine t2d-standard-8 with SSD disk is presented below[^3]:

 - Cost of CPU: $2.47
 - Cost of memory: $0.70